pulp/pulpcore/docs/dev/guides/plugin-walkthrough.md

 To define a new content type(s), e.g. `ExampleContent`:

-- {class}`pulpcore.plugin.models.Content` should be subclassed and extended with additional attributes to the plugin needs,
+- `pulpcore.plugin.models.Content` should be subclassed and extended with additional attributes to the plugin needs,
 - define `TYPE` class attribute which is used for filtering purposes,
 - uniqueness should be specified in `Meta` class of newly defined `ExampleContent` model,
 - `unique_together` should be specified for the `Meta` class of `ExampleContent` model,
-- create a serializer for your new Content type as a subclass of {class}`pulpcore.plugin.serializers.NoArtifactContentSerializer`, {class}`pulpcore.plugin.serializers.SingleArtifactContentSerializer`, or {class}`pulpcore.plugin.serializers.MultipleArtifactContentSerializer`
+- create a serializer for your new Content type as a subclass of `pulpcore.plugin.serializers.NoArtifactContentSerializer`, `pulpcore.plugin.serializers.SingleArtifactContentSerializer`, or `pulpcore.plugin.serializers.MultipleArtifactContentSerializer`
 - create a viewset for your new Content type.
-It can be as a subclass of {class}`pulpcore.plugin.viewsets.ContentViewSet`, and you can define your `create()` method based on the serializer you chose.
-If you need a read-only viewset, subclass {class}`pulpcore.plugin.viewsets.ReadOnlyContentViewSet` instead.
-It's also convenient to subclass {class}`pulpcore.plugin.viewsets.SingleArtifactContentUploadViewSet` if you need an upload support.
+It can be as a subclass of `pulpcore.plugin.viewsets.ContentViewSet`, and you can define your `create()` method based on the serializer you chose.
+If you need a read-only viewset, subclass `pulpcore.plugin.viewsets.ReadOnlyContentViewSet` instead.
+It's also convenient to subclass `pulpcore.plugin.viewsets.SingleArtifactContentUploadViewSet` if you need an upload support.

-{class}`~pulpcore.plugin.models.Content` model should not be used directly anywhere in plugin code.
+`pulpcore.plugin.models.Content` model should not be used directly anywhere in plugin code.
 Only plugin-defined Content classes are expected to be used.

 Check `pulp_file` implementation of [the FileContent](https://github.com/pulp/pulpcore/blob/master/pulp_file/app/models.py) and its